 Payar Island Snorkeling

 Payar Island is a very popular tourist destination in Langkawi.
 It is ’the’ site for snorkelers and diving enthusiasts alike.
 Here you will meet avid pros who are both friendly and helpful.
 Just 30 kilometres from the main island, the journey merely takes 45 minutes and is filled with such camera-perfect views that are just perfect for any type of photoshoot.
-For an even more enjoyable trip checkout our discounted package on a day tour!
+For an even more enjoyable trip checkout our package on a day tour!

 Langkawi Arts in Paradise 3D Museum